Nice to meet you.

 Blacklist filters

 Blacklist filters are pretty straightforward.
-They compare the sender's domain name or IP address to a blacklist of bad-reputation email domains – domains that are known to send suspicious emails or have previously been flagged by recipients) and move it with similar emails in the spam folder.
+They compare the sender's domain name or IP address to a blacklist of bad-reputation email domains – domains that are known to send suspicious emails or have previously been flagged by recipients) and move it with similar emails to the spam folder.
 Most email service providers allow you to blacklist specific email addresses.

 Offer value in every email

-Be better safe than sorry.
 Once your emails end up in spam, starting from scratch becomes a steep climb.
 Warming up a new email address, sending out emails in small batches, and restoring your domain reputation will take up valuable time that you'd rather invest in growing your business.

 Preventing email spamming isn't rocket science.
 With every email you send, you clearly specify what's in it.
 Make sure it's relevant, informative, and useful.
 Keep it legitimate and non-promotional.
 You're having a conversation, not making a transaction, so make emails more personal, not promotional.